evmcnb/quartz/content/Full/Benign Prostatic Hyperplasia.md

 tags: [Urology]
-title: Benign Prostatic Hyperplasia date created: Tuesday, August 1st 2023, 5:40:21 pm date modified: 2024-03-11
+title: Benign Prostatic Hyperplasia date created: Tuesday, August 1st 2023, 5:40:21 pm date modified: Saturday, September 27th 2025, 3:57:42 pm
 date: 2024-03-11
 ---

 Benign Prostatic Hyperplasia (BPH) is a non-cancerous enlargement of the prostate gland, which is located just below the bladder and surrounds the urethra.
-Increased number of both stromal and glandular cells in the prostate
+Increased number of both stromal and glandular cells in the prostate.
+Growth can compress urethra leading to:

+* Urinary stasis - infection and stones
+* Acute urinary retention
+* Renal damage from back pressure

 ## Causes/Factors